Bachelor of Science in

-Unlike other programs that may have a data science or computer science focus, this program has a substantial business focus with the goal of driving optimal business outcomes and strategy using hands-on activities, the latest in analytics and visualization software, and relevant thought-provoking case studies.
+Unlike other business analytics degree programs that may have a data science or computer science focus, our Business Analytics degree has a substantial business focus with the goal of driving optimal business outcomes and strategy using hands-on activities, the latest in analytics and visualization software, and relevant thought-provoking case studies.

 This is not just number crunching but solving real-world business problems.

-In addition to the four major areas of study, the concepts of data ethics and effective communication are woven throughout the program.
+In addition to the four major areas of study, the concepts of data ethics and effective communication are woven throughout the business analytics program.

-Businesses today compete on data and managers must have an enhanced data literacy; more so now than ever before.
-The BSBA program meets this industry need and prepares students to embrace evidence-based management, data-driven decision making, as well as solve complex business problems using business analytics.
+Businesses today compete on data, and managers must have an enhanced data literacy – now, more than ever before.
+With an analytics degree, you can help meet this industry need by embracing evidence-based management and data-driven decision-making while solving complex business problems through business analytics.

-*Feedback has been provided by members of the College of Business Dean’s Council, ERAU Worldwide Industry Advisory Board as well as alumni working in well-known aerospace, IT, and business corporations.
+*Feedback has been provided by members of the College of Business Dean’s Council, Embry-Riddle Worldwide Industry Advisory Board as well as alumni working in well-known aerospace, IT, and business corporations.

 Organizations are generating volumes of data.
 This data could be used to solve problems, generate insight, mitigate risk, identify superior products, etc. if it were properly analyzed.
 The Bachelor of Science in Business Analytics (BSBA) is grounded in the concepts of Evidence-Based Management and seeks to provide data-driven answers to today's organizational questions.
 Students will learn how to source, manipulate, and analyze data as well as generate insightful results all within an ethical framework.
 These results will include infographics, visualizations, and executive reports suitable for a business audience.
 In addition, students will learn the hands-on skills needed to use popular analytics software platforms and manage large volumes of data and report out those results in impactful ways using aviation and aerospace examples and case studies.
 The goal of this degree is to enable to the student to look through a business lens, generate new insights with data, and influence key business decisions.